MimiLau/mimilau.github.io/about.md

 I know most of the languages for web designing, eg. `HTML5`, `CSS3`, `Javascript`, `Bootstrap`, `SQL`, `PHP`, etc. In my past experience as a freelancer and working for agencies, I mostly created responsive websites with the open source CMS program `WordPress`, as well as knowing how to efficiently manage project and work with clients and colleagues successfully.

-When the time I worked in startup, my front-end build process involves the popular frameworks like `Bootstrap-v4`, `Nodejs`, the javascript library `React` for building user interfaces, and the use of tools such as `Sass`, `Grunt` and `NPM` to speed up development.
-And know my way around version management and working in `SCRUM` teams.
+When the time I worked in startup, my front-end build process involves the popular frameworks like `React` and `React Native` along with `Redux` for building javascript apps, and the use of tools such as `Sass`, `Grunt` and `NPM` to speed up development.
+Also know my way around version management and working in `SCRUM` teams.

 ## Coding style